Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 #### **Debug Logging**

-Enables or Disables Media SDK logs.
+Enables or disables Media SDK logs.

 {% hint style="danger" %}
 This should be disabled for your production application.